Investigators search landfill in connection with disappearance of missing mother: Sources

-ROYERSFORD, Pennsylvania (WPVI) -- Investigators in Montgomery County, Pennsylvania searched a landfill in connection with the disappearance of missing mother Jennifer Brown, Action News has learned.
+ROYERSFORD, Pennsylvania (WPVI) -- Investigators in Montgomery County, Pennsylvania are searching a landfill in connection with the disappearance of missing mother Jennifer Brown, Action News has learned.

-Sources say investigators were searching for clues at the Pioneer Crossing Landfill in Birdsboro on Thursday.
+Sources say investigators are searching for clues at the Pioneer Crossing Landfill in Birdsboro, Berks County.

+Several SUVs with tinted windows could be seen parked at the landfill on Friday.
+Backhoes were at work nearby and people with rakes could be seen searching the area.

+The Montgomery County District Attorney's Office wouldn't confirm that investigators were at the landfill.
+They only reiterated that the search for Brown is an active investigation.

-Forty-three-year-old Jennifer Brown of Royersford, Pa., was last seen by a friend and business associate around 2 p.m. on January 3.
+Brown, a 43-year-old woman from Royersford, Pa., was last seen by a friend and business associate around 2 p.m. on Tuesday, January 3.

 Authorities say Brown was reported missing after she never arrived to pick her son up from the bus stop on January 4.